Originally written December 2015 for Outdoor Families Magazine.

 Unlike many friends who choose to travel the world non-stop with their kids—which I greatly respect—we’ve opted to keep a home base.
 The kids have stability, attend a fantastic school and have formed friendships.
 Then we squeeze in a few trips throughout the year.
 Doing so means the kids learn it’s always fun to go away, and it’s always great to come back home.
 Here’s how we manage to give our kids the gift of travel.

-We don’t give many presents for Christmas, made easier by previous Christmases where the kids received toys that never lived up to the TV commercials.
+We don’t have many presents for birthdays or Christmas.
+This is made easier by the fact that the kids have gone through previous Christmases where they received toys that never lived up to the TV commercials.
 They matured quickly, not asking for much other than a few things – the occasional LEGO set, books, stuffed animals, the usual.
 So we’ve made Christmas especially about family and not about shopping.
+And birthdays have always been fairly minimal.
+Our kids have never wanted friend-oriented birthday parties.
+They put a few small things on their Amazon wish lists, we have cake, and we celebrate with family.

-As well, we incorporate birthdays into our travel when we can.
+We also incorporate birthdays into our travel when we can.
 This is typically my youngest daughter’s birthday, since it falls over a school break.
 For example, two years ago she turned 4 in Bora Bora.
 This year she turned five in Mexico.
 And for her 6th birthday?
-She’ll be on safari in Kenya.
+On safari in Kenya.
 Talk about not needing any presents to top that!

 So pleased to have stumbled across your blog as the gift of travel is exactly what I want to give my children!
 I have 4 (aged 9, 4, 3 and 1) and am a single mum based in the UK.
 I’m currently saving for a two month trip to OZ and NZ in a few years time and we’re heading to France for two weeks in the summer this year.
 I want to do more though but while I have a half decent budget it probably wouldn’t stretch to more than one or two trips a year.
 I was however thinking of looking at house swapping, is this something you think you would recommend?
 It would mean not necessarily being able to plan ahead but it would be free accommodation.
 Our house is big and in quite a desirable location.